Greg O'Shea (rugby union)

 Gregory O'Shea (born 23 March 1995) is a former Irish rugby union player.
 He played for the Ireland national rugby sevens team, usually as a fly-half, retiring in 2021.
 In July 2019, O'Shea partnered with Amber Gill won the fifth series of Love Island.

 Early life and education

 O'Shea is from Limerick, Ireland.
 His father Niall O'Shea and mother Carol O'Shea (née Ho) were both sprinters for Ireland.
 O'Shea's family is from Limerick, except his maternal grandfather who is from Hong Kong.
-O'Shea's maternal grandfather, Peter Ho, emigrated to Limerick from Hong Kong after World War II, opening up Limerick's first Chinese restaurant.
+O'Shea's maternal grandfather, Peter Ho, emigrated to Limerick from Hong Kong after World War II, opening up Limerick's second Chinese restaurant New Star.

-O'Shea started playing rugby with local club Shannon when he was seven years old.
+O'Shea started playing rugby with local club Young Munster when he was seven years old later saying his love and pride for the club encouraged him to contintue to play rugby into his senior days "I love Young Munster, Shannon are a bunch of foids".
 O'Shea went to Scoil Íde in Corbally.
 He then attended Crescent College Comprehensive.

 In 2017, O'Shea graduated from the University of Limerick School of Law with a law degree.